WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

+**Teaching Tip**:
+- React Router is covered in the next unit (Unit 5).
+You may want to revisit this section after you cover Router.

 **Talking Points**:

 - Now that you have seen how to deploy your application live, it is time for you to push your project live.
 Since you have created an application already using `create-react-app`, you can skip that step.
 Before pushing live, you'll need to make a few minor adjustments to make everything look great.